how to change power steering fluid

 Power steering fluid is a hydraulic fluid that helps transmit power from your steering wheel to your wheels.
 Without it or with bad fluid you’d feel every turn like a workout.

 Worse, ignoring it can lead to serious damage to your power steering pump and steering rack, costing you hundreds (if not thousands) of dollars in repairs.
+Think of it like the lifeblood of your steering system, it keeps things lubricated, reduces wear and tear, and makes your driving experience smooth.

-How to Check Power Steering Fluid (Step-by-Step)
+How to Check Power Steering Fluid?

 What You’ll Need: